autumnai/leaf/README.md

 [Collenchyma][collenchyma] and Rust.

-Leaf is part of the [Autumn][autumn] Machine Intelligence Platform, which is working on making AI algorithms 100x more computational efficient.
+Leaf is part of the [Autumn][autumn] Machine Intelligence Platform, which is working on making AI algorithms 100x more computationally efficient.

 We see Leaf as the core of constructing high-performance machine intelligence applications.
 Leaf's design makes it easy to publish independent modules to make